dotchain/dot/README.md

-The example above uses the [Bolt](http://godoc.org/github.com/dotchain/dot/ops/bolt) for the actual storage of the operations.
+The example above uses the [Bolt](http://godoc.org/github.com/dotchain/dot/ops/bolt) backend for the actual storage of the operations.
 There is also a [Postgres](http://godoc.org/github.com/dotchain/dot/ops/pg) backend available.